RedisLabs/redislabs-docs/content/rs/administering/database-operations/importing-data.md

 Before you specify to import from an FTP server, make sure that:

 - The RS cluster has network connectivity to the FTP server.
-- The user that you specify in the FTP server location has read priviledges.
+- The user that you specify in the FTP server location has read privileges.

 To import an RDB file from an FTP server, enter the FTP server location in the format: